ITOCHU Corporation (Aneka Bumi Pratama PT)

 26. Maps of company owned natural rubber processing facilities?

-The names and locations are available for both the natural rubber processing facilities through its subsidiary, PT Aneka Bumi Pratama.
+The names and locations are available for both the natural rubber processing facilities operated through its subsidiary, PT Aneka Bumi Pratama.

 27. Number (or percentage) of company-owned processing facilities that source from company-owned operations and third parties?